 *Use Manage Application Settings if you want to give a teacher the ability to preinstall and manage applications for his students without giving him access to all of the permissions under User Settings.

 For more about delegated administration roles, see Administrator privilege details.

-- If you haven’t already, create organizational units in Google Apps.
+- If you haven’t already, create organizational units in G Suite.
 These can be groupings such as schools and classrooms, or business subsidiaries and offices.
 Watch How to manage organizational units for more details.

 - Follow these instructions to grant administrator privileges to users in your organization, or watch how to create a custom admin role and how to apply that role to a user for details.